Where to go-

 The Quantum 2 compares to the "star" pole or CT1 in the old Swix pole lineup.
 It is made out of 100% high strength carbon, and blended with a new resin for improved durability.
 If you want a super light pole that does not compromise on strength against pavement, go with the Q2.

 This pole is the best bang for your buck.
 The Quantum 4 is made of 100% composite material, and is just as light as the previous “team” or “CT2” for only $89.99.
 If you are looking for something lighter that won’t break in half, or break the bank we suggest the Q4.

 Beginner– Swix Quantum 6

 The Quantum 6 is a composite pole with higher resin content that makes it the most durable in the line, without adding too much weight.
-This was Gear West’s #1 selling pole in 2018, and it had the fewest warranty claims against it for breakage.
+This was Gear West’s #1 selling pole in year over year, and it had the fewest warranty claims against it for breakage.
 Just think about that for a minute.

 A super important additional item you will need for your poles, are rollerski ferrules (tips).

 Most poles (Swix) require a 10mm ferrule, however some require different diameters, for example – Start poles need 9mm ferrules.
 Be sure to know what your pole needs before purchasing a pair!